 - 1) FORMS MUST BE COMPLETED AND SIGNED IN BLACK INK AND MOST MUST BE NOTARIZED.
 The clerk's office will notarize documents and charge a fee (see attached schedule).
-Please bring a valid ID. - 2) Names must be written the same way on all documents (no full names on one document and initials on another). - 3) Complete the following forms and notarize the ones with a notary signature line: - A) Civil cover sheet (does not need to be notarized) - B) 12 Rules of Courtroom Civility (does not need to be notarized) - C) Petition for Dissolution of Marriage, Form 12.901(b)(2) - D) Financial Affidavit - Short form, Form 12.902(b), if you make \$50,000/year or less or or or

-- Regular form, Form 12.902(c), if you make more than \$50,000/year - E) Notice of Social Security Number, Form 12.902(j) - F) Proof that you have been a Florida resident for at least the last 6 months - Affidavit of Corroborating Witness, Form 12.902(i) (cannot be signed before the date you file your case)
+Please bring a valid ID. - 2) Names must be written the same way on all documents (no full names on one document and initials on another). - 3) PETITIONER #1 should complete the following forms and notarize the ones with a notary signature line: - A) Notice of Social Security Number, Form 12.902(j) - B) Proof that you have been a Florida resident for at least the last 6 months - Affidavit of Corroborating Witness, Form 12.902(i) (cannot be signed before the date you file your case)